lukassobotik/lukassobotik/README.md

 You can find the list of repositories that I am actively working on [**here**](https://github.com/stars/lukassobotik/lists/active-development).

-If you like any of my projects and want to support me, you can do so by [**buying me a coffee**](https://www.buymeacoffee.com/lukassobotik).
+If you appreciate any of my projects and would like to show your support, you can do so by [**buying me a coffee**](https://www.buymeacoffee.com/lukassobotik).

 ## :trophy: Stats